Do Dogs Need Vitamins?

 Active pets may benefit from a dog vitamin or supplement that helps support energy expectations and healthy weight gain.
 Adult dogs who perform consistent exercise may need extra vitamins to help heal and build muscle.
 A high-calorie formula like Mega Cal can help working, sporting, and performance animals maintain energy levels during high levels of output.

 We all know that prenatal care is important in humans, but did you know that it’s also important for dogs?
 Prenatal vitamins for dogs can help promote a female’s health before and during heat, conception, and birth.
-An all-in-one prenatal formula like Bitch Pills can help support a female’s systems with needed vitamins and minerals to stabilize proper conditioning and support healthy offspring.
+An all-in-one prenatal supplement like Bitch Pills can deliver the vitamins, minerals, and micronutrients essential for a healthy pregnancy and newborn development.

-Older dogs with signs of arthritis may benefit from joint support provided through glucosamine-chondroitin supplements, such as Healthy Joints.
+Older dogs with signs of arthritis may benefit from joint support provided through glucosamine-chondroitin supplements.
 Glucosamine and chondroitin are commonly used to help prevent or slow the progression of arthritis, support joint function, and help with pain and mobility.
 Other vitamins that may benefit aging dogs include vitamins C and E, which can help reduce inflammation and cognitive aging.

 Senior dogs may also have thinning coats and skin issues.
 One widely used dietary dog supplement is omega-3 fatty acids, which can act as an anti-inflammatory for the joints and skin.
 In addition, it can help improve the skin and coat and support the function of many organs.